Authors: Shobha Yadav*, West Virginia University, Eungul Lee, Department of Geography, Kyung Hee University

-Topics: Land Use and Land Cover Change, Climatology and Meteorology
+Topics: Climatology and Meteorology, Land Use and Land Cover Change

-Keywords: Tibetan Plateau, Land cover change, regional climate, land-atmosphere interaction
+Keywords: Tibetan Plateau, Land cover change, regional climate, land-atmosphere interaction, NDVI, spring phenology

 Session Type: Paper